burlster1980/arupcodev060/content/arup-pages/advisory-services/assets-and-operations.md

                         <h4 class="preview-copy__label label--md">
                             Article
                         </h4>
-                        <h3 class="preview-copy__title ">Brisbane International Cruise Terminal</h3>
+                        <h3 class="preview-copy__title ">Heathrow Terminal 2</h3>
                         <div class="preview-copy__copy-wrap">
-                                <p class="preview-copy__copy">In collaboration with key PoB stakeholders, Arup is developing an Operational Readiness strategy to set the direction for the opening of the terminal in 2020.
-This detailed strategy outlines best-practice approaches to governance, training, proving trials, activation and community engagement to seamlessly transition the new terminal from a construction state into a live operation.</p>
+                                <p class="preview-copy__copy">Arup, together with Heathrow’s operational readiness teams, trialled and tested terminal processes and equipment, and delivered familiarisation training for the 25,000 airport staff working at the new terminal.
+By the time the terminal opened, it had undergone over 175 trials and had been tested by nearly 14,000 people.</p>
                         </div>
                     </a>
                 </div>